 My name is Julie TelRav, Ph.D. and I am sociologist.
-I am also a rabbi’s wife and a stay-at-home mom to two (mostly) adorable children, which makes me the family shopper, cook and nutritionist.
+I am also an adjunct professor of Sociology, a rabbi’s wife and a part-time-stay-at-home mom to two (mostly) adorable children, which makes me the family shopper, cook and nutritionist.
 Yes, like the old television commercial says, I am Dr. Mom.
 But, it is through this juggling of roles and jobs, that I have come to realize what it is that I know and do best: food!

-I am a former instructor of undergraduate Sociology courses on Food and Culture.
+Over a decade ago, I was hired to teach a course entitled Food and Culture at Johnson and Wales University in Denver.
 When I was hired for the job, I had to admit that I was more than a little surprised; there was virtually nothing on my CV to suggest that I had any expertise in this subject area.
 Yet, all my friends and family, when told of my new role, exclaimed, “Of course!
 This is your perfect job!”, and they were right!
 To know me, even a little, is to know that food and culture have always been my passion, and something I care deeply about.

 I hope that, through this blog, readers will get to know more about me and the topics that I find to be so interesting.
 Perhaps most importantly, I hope you will join the conversation!